gabrielfalcao/lettuce/docs/tutorial/simple.rst

    user@machine:~/projects/mymath/tests$ lettuce

-When running Letucce we realize that our previous implementation of factorial works fine both for 0 and for 1, but not for 2 - it fails. :(
+When running Lettuce we realize that our previous implementation of factorial works fine both for 0 and for 1, but not for 2 - it fails. :(